Alabama sports betting is not online yet.

 There has been some talk in recent months about looking into the possibility of legalizing sports betting, but nothing has come of it.
 Until sports betting becomes legalized in Alabama then the possibility of having any mobile apps is pretty obsolete.

-There are a few different horse race betting companies that have launched apps that residents of Alabama can take advantage of, and more are expected to become available in 2020.
-Alabama will be one of the biggest states to keep an eye on in 2020 in terms of sports betting.
+There are a few different horse race betting companies that have launched apps that residents of Alabama can take advantage of, and more are expected to become available in 2021.

 Online sportsbooks in Alabama

 Currently, there are no legal online sportsbooks or casinos in Alabama that accept sports bets from citizens of the state.
 It may come in 2021.
 Residents of Alabama that travel to Biloxi, MS – a one hour drive from downtown Mobile, AL – can place sports bets at Beau Rivage Resort and Casino.